 We have loss payment deductibles for certain workers' compensation, automobile liability, general liability, and property claims, have self-insured retentions for certain other casualty claims, and are self-insured for employee-related healthcare claims.
 In addition, we maintain a wholly-owned captive insurance subsidiary to manage certain of our insurance liabilities.
 Losses are recorded based upon estimates of our liability for claims incurred and for claims incurred but not reported.
 The liabilities are derived from known facts, historical trends, and industry averages, utilizing the assistance of an independent third-party actuary to determine the best estimate for the majority of these obligations.
-As of December 31, 2023 and 2022, the estimated current portion of such undiscounted insurance liabilities, included in "Other accrued expenses and liabilities" in the accompanying Consolidated Balance Sheets, were \$51.0 million and \$54.8 million, respectively.
-The estimated non-current portion of such undiscounted liabilities included in "Other long-term obligations" as of December 31, 2023 and 2022 were \$229.8 million and \$221.7 million, respectively.
-The current portion of anticipated insurance recoveries of \$48.8 million and \$59.0 million as of December 31, 2023 and 2022, respectively, were included in "Other assets" in the accompanying Consolidated Balance recoveries of \$48.8 million and \$59.0 million as of December 31, 2023 and 2022, respectively, were included in "Other assets" in the accompanying Consolidated Balance Sheets.
+To the extent that the amount required to settle claims covered by insurance continues to increase, the cost of our insurance coverage, including premiums and deductibles, is likely to increase.
+As of December 31, 2024 and 2023, the estimated current portion of such undiscounted insurance liabilities, included in "Other accrued expenses and liabilities" in the accompanying Consolidated Balance Sheets, were \$50.8 million and \$51.0 million, respectively.
+The estimated non-current portion of such undiscounted insurance liabilities included in "Other long-term obligations" as of December 31, 2024 and 2023 were \$237.3 million and \$229.8 million, respectively.
+The current portion of anticipated insurance recoveries of \$9.2 million and \$11.9 million as of December 31, 2024 and 2023, respectively, were included in "Other assets" in the accompanying Consolidated Balance Sheets.